 Step 3: Calculate the number of standard drinks in “consumer-preferred drink sizes”

 Using the above values, I calculated the number of grams in “consumer-preferred drink sizes” and the number of standard drinks in respondent-preferred drinks.
-Keep in mind that I used the international standard drink size definition recommended in the AUDIT manual – an ethanol content containing 10 grams of ethanol.
+Remember that I used the international standard drink size definition recommended in the AUDIT manual – an ethanol content containing 10 grams of ethanol.
 (Note that North American standard drink refers to amounts containing 14 grams of ethanol).

 Step 4: Replace “standard drinks” with “consumer-preferred drinks” in the AUDIT quantity-frequency questions and their responses